matthewpalmer/Regift/README.markdown

 ## Installation
 ### Cocoapods

-Regift is available through [CocoaPods](http://cocoapods.org).
+Regift is available through [CocoaPods](http://cocoapods.org), and requires Swift 2.
 To install it, simply add the following line to your Podfile:

     pod "Regift"